syncfusion-content/maui-docs/MAUI/Rating/Getting-Started.md

 3.Select the project location, type the project name and press enter.
 4.Then choose **Create project.

-## Step 2: Install the Syncfusion MAUI Rotator NuGet Package
+## Step 2: Install the Syncfusion MAUI Inputs NuGet Package

 1.In **Solution Explorer**, right-click the project and choose **Manage NuGet Packages**.
 2.Search for [Syncfusion.Maui.Inputs](https://www.nuget.org/packages/Syncfusion.Maui.Inputs) and install the latest version.